William Davidson Foundation

 Danielle Stewart Hanson, Vice President & Chief Operating Officer The foundation's first professional hire in 2014, Hanson is a certified public accountant who previously served as VP and CFO at the Skillman Foundation.
 She oversees accounting, finance, IT, and administration.

-George Jacobsen, Program Director, Southeast Michigan Focuses on economic and cultural vitality.
+George Jacobsen, Programme Director, Southeast Michigan Focuses on economic and cultural vitality.
 Previously led arts and culture initiatives at the Kresge Foundation with expertise in Detroit's creative economy.

-Shana Kantor, Senior Program Officer, Jewish Life Joined in 2022 with extensive background in the Hillel campus movement and Jewish education.
+Shana Kantor, Senior Programme Officer, Jewish Life Joined in 2022 with extensive background in the Hillel campus movement and Jewish education.
 Holds dual master's degrees from NYU.

 Finance & Operations Staff